-With the President’s recent immigration orders, there has been anxiety in many communities about local law enforcement’s potential role in enforcing immigration laws.
-As your Sheriff, I felt it was important to share my perspective on the issue.
-To be very clear, the Sheriff’s Office and Ventura County law enforcement has a long history of NOT being directly involved in the enforcement of immigration laws.
-This practice is not going to change with the recent election or subsequent executive orders.
+As Sheriff, I feel it is important to share my perspective on local law enforcement’s role regarding immigration laws.
+To be very clear, the Sheriff’s Office does not involve itself with the active enforcement of immigration laws.
+Under my leadership this practice is not going to change.
 A safe community needs an effective law enforcement agency.
-In order to be effective, we need the trust and cooperation between residents and the deputies and officers sworn to protect them.
-We do not want the fear of immigration status to inhibit the members of our communities from interacting with their police officers.
+To be effective, we need trust and cooperation between all residents and the deputies sworn to protect them.
+We do not want the fear of immigration status to inhibit members of our communities from interacting with their deputies and/or reporting crimes.

-We deeply appreciate and value the trust and confidence Ventura County law enforcement share with our communities, and look forward to your continued support.
+We deeply appreciate and value the trust and confidence our communities place in the Sheriff’s Office and look forward to your continued support as we serve you.